dWALIDb/SMALL_IDE_FOR_MY_RISCV_CPU/README.md

 &emsp;&emsp;&emsp;->src(copied from raylib version 5.5 and copy raygui header inside too!)

 This is kindof a project template for anyone that wants to use it.

-**LINUX**
-on linux you need to install raylib with all its dependencies, for me i cloned the repo of raylib and built it using cmake.
-zenity is used for file dialogs,udevadm is used to get usb devices names. after calling lsusb ttyusb and ttyacm, this gets the usb to serial devices that this app can connect to.